 - Don’t share personal or financial information while connected to public WiFi.
-Public connections aren’t very secure so if you need to access your account, disable WiFi and use your mobile network.
+Public connections aren’t secure, so if you need to access your account, disable WiFi and use your mobile network.

-- Report any suspected fraud to your bank right away.
-We have a couple ways for you to reach out to us.
-Send us a secure message through Online Banking, call us during regular business hours at (800) 277-2175 or contact us through our website here.
+- Report any suspicious activity to your bank right away.
+There are several ways for you to reach out to us.
+Send us a secure message through Online Banking, call us during regular business hours at (800) 277-2175, or contact us through our website here.

 - Use caution when downloading apps.
 Apps can contain malicious software, worms and viruses.
 Be careful with apps that ask for unnecessary permissions.